 Sizable demand, for both domestic consumption and export, has been estimated for breadfruit products.
-These markets can be expected to increase significantly in the medium term (10 years).
+These markets can be expected to increase significantly in the medium term (next 5 to 10 years).
 However, Fiji as well as Samoa and Tonga, currently fall far short of meeting this demand.

 The absence of breadfruit orchards and thus the dependency on "wild harvest" is a major weakness in the breadfruit value chain.
 In Fiji, considerable progress has been addressing this constraint - although more work is still required.
 However, despite the importance of planting breadfruit orchards for commercial market development, this alone is not sufficient to allow underlying demand to be anywhere near satisfied.
-There are other weakness in the breadfruit value chain, both for domestic markets and export, which now need to be addressed.
+There are other weaknesses in the breadfruit value chain, both for domestic markets and export, which now need to be addressed.
 These include:

-- The reform of the BQA for breadfruit exports to New Zealand and obtaining market access for fresh breadfruit to the Australian and United States markets. - Addressing the inadequate local knowledge in the processing of domestically grown food, including breadfruit. - A substantial applied research effort directed at breadfruit processing. - Linking local processors and exporting companies to the newly established breadfruit orchards. - Assistance in product development, labelling and in developing consumer awareness
+- The reform of the BQA for breadfruit exports to New Zealand and obtaining market access for fresh breadfruit to the Australian and United States markets. - Addressing the inadequate local knowledge in the processing of domestically grown food, including breadfruit. - The need for a substantial applied research effort directed at breadfruit processing. - The need to link local processors and exporting companies to the newly established breadfruit orchards. - Assistance in product development, labelling and in developing consumer awareness.